 We Can Cite Two Types of Climate Which Follow One Another in Slovenia:

 – The Northwest enjoys an alpine climate with moderate temperatures in summer but cold in winter.
-The Adriatic coast and most of the province of Primorska (the westernmost) enjoy a Mediterranean climate with warm sunny days and mild winters.
+The Adriatic coast and most of the province of Primorska (the westernmost) enjoys a Mediterranean climate with warm sunny days and mild winters.

 – In eastern Slovenia, on the other hand, the continental climate predominates, with hot summers and cold winters.
 The coldest month is January, with an average daytime temperature of -2 ° C, and the hottest is July, with an average temperature of 20 ° C.